 Why Prevent Authors From Deleting Their Posts in WordPress?

 WordPress comes with a powerful user role management system.
-Each registered user on your WordPress website is assigned a user role with different permissions.
+Each registered user on your website is assigned a user role with different permissions.

 Users with the ‘author’ role can write posts and publish them on your website.
 This role is generally used by multi-author WordPress blogs.